w3c/wot-thing-description/planning/work-items/analysis/analysis-mytopic.template.md

 ## Related Issues

-Please provide the related issues from the WoT repositories
+Please provide the related issues from the WoT repositories.

 ## User Stories

 You can leave it as TBD or provide the details.
-It should contain a copy of the user stories or links to them
+You should include a copy of the user stories or links to them.

 ## Existing Solutions